bomonike/bomonike.github.io/odoo.md

    This should add to the GRUB boot menu a "Memory Test" option.

-   That's because although the memtester utility can be run from Terminal:<br />
+   That's because although the memtester utility can be run from Terminal:
    ```
-   sudo apt install memtester<br />
+   sudo apt install memtester
    memtester 512M 1
    ```

-   Due to kernel limitations, it can only test a portion of memory.
+   But due to kernel limitations, that command can only test a portion of memory.

-   So reboot your system to select the "Memory Test" option.
+1. So reboot your system to select the "Memory Test" option now in the GRUB menu.

-   If the GRUB menu doesn't show up, press and hold the Shift key during boot.
+   If the GRUB menu doesn't show up, press and hold the <strong>Shift key</strong> during boot.

    The test can run indefinitely until stopped manually.

+1. The output a list of bad RAM regions usable by the Linux kernel's BadRAM patch.

+   You can still utilize memory with a few bad bits.
+   But systems in productive use should have a clean report.

    ### Harden Debian